 I know I’ve mentioned the shit-storm that is signing up tenant’s with long-term contracts in the midst of various other posts, but I think the issue is important enough to warrant its own merry discussion.

 So here it is, so let’s take a look why I think less is so more in the world of tenancy agreement contract periods!

 The Tenancy Agreement fixed-term length

-‘Rent Rebel’ was showing a particular passion for long-term tenancies and grilling the landlord for allegedly not offering them to her tenants (I have no idea how the drama started).
-From what I gathered, he felt landlords only give a shit about themselves, because not enough of us offer the security of long-term contracts to our tenants.
+‘Rent Rebel’ was showing a particular passion for long-term tenancies and grilling the landlord for allegedly not offering them to her tenants’ (I have no idea how the drama started).
+From what I gathered, he felt landlords only give a crap about themselves, because not enough offer the security of long-term contracts to their tenants.

 Should long-term tenancies be mandatory?
-If you ask me, no, because that’s the dumbest shit I’ve ever heard.
+No, because that’s the dumbest shit I’ve ever heard.

 Ok, anyways, onto the core question, and I’m sure it’s a question all new landlords will ask themselves at some point, how long should the fixed-term of a tenancy agreement be?
 What’s the most sensible length?
-I’m going to give my thoughts, but I’m going to answer the question by explaining why long-term tenancies are generally a pile of shit and why they should be avoided like a steaming barrel of rat piss.
+I’m going to give my thoughts, but I’m going to answer the question by explaining why long-term tenancies generally scare the shit out of me and why they should be avoided like a steaming barrel of rat piss.

 What defines a “long term” tenancy agreement?

-Obviously “long term” can be conceived as an objective metric.
-I’ve had relationships last for 6 months, each of which I’d classify as a life-sentence, while others would consider relationships with the same duration meaningless flings.
+Obviously “long term” can be an awfully objective metric.
+I’ve had relationships lasting for 6 months, each of which I’d classify as a life-sentence, while others would consider them a meaningless flings.
 So there’s a discrepancy.

 Some tenants want the security of long-term tenancies